thanos-io/thanos/docs/proposals/202005_version_documentation.md

 Thanos developers, Hugo developers, and general users.

 ##### Precondition
-The user visits the Thanos Documentation Page.
+The user visits the Thanos documentation page.

 ##### Basic Course Of Events

 1. The user indicates that the site is to show a list of docs (both latest and previous releases) by clicking the version picker (dropdown).
 2. The site responds by displaying a list of versions allowing the user to make a selection.
-3. The user makes selection and the required docs are rendered on the page/site.
+3. The user makes a selection and the required docs are rendered on the page/site.

 ##### Postcondition